Umayyad Caliphate: First Fitna

-After Uthman's assassination, Ali was recognized as the next Rashidun caliph in Medina, though his support stemmed from the Ansar and the Iraqis, while the bulk of the Quraysh was wary of his rule.
-The first challenge to his authority came from the Qurayshite leaders al-Zubayr and Talha, who had opposed Uthman's empowerment of the Umayyad clan but feared that their own influence and the power of the Quraysh, in general, would dissipate under Ali.
+After Uthman's assassination, Ali was recognized as caliph in Medina, though his support stemmed from the Ansar and the Iraqis, while the bulk of the Quraysh was wary of his rule.
+The first challenge to his authority came from the Qurayshi leaders Zubayr and Talha, who had opposed Uthman's empowerment of the Umayyad clan but feared that their own influence and the power of the Quraysh, in general, would dissipate under Ali.
 Backed by one of Muhammad's wives, Aisha, they attempted to rally support against Ali among the troops of Basra, prompting the caliph to leave for Iraq's other garrison town, Kufa, where he could better confront his challengers.
-Ali defeated them at the Battle of the Camel, in which al-Zubayr and Talha were slain and Aisha consequently entered self-imposed seclusion.
-Ali's sovereignty was thereafter recognized in Basra and Egypt and he established Kufa as the caliphate's new capital.
+Ali defeated them at the Battle of the Camel, in which Zubayr and Talha were slain, and Aisha consequently entered self-imposed seclusion.
+Ali's sovereignty was thereafter recognized in Basra and Egypt, and he established Kufa as his capital.

-Although Ali was able to replace Uthman's governors in Egypt and Iraq with relative ease, Mu'awiya had developed a strong powerbase and an effective military against the Byzantines from the Arab tribes of Syria.
+Although Ali was able to replace Uthman's governors in Egypt and Iraq with relative ease, Mu'awiya had developed a strong power base and an effective military against the Byzantines from the Arab tribes of Syria.
 Mu'awiya did not yet explicitly claim the caliphate but was determined to retain control of Syria and opposed Ali in the name of avenging his kinsman Uthman, accusing the caliph of complicity in his death.
-Ali and Mu'awiya fought to a stalemate at the Battle of Siffin in early 657.
+Ali's Iraqi army and Mu'awiya's Syrian forces fought to a stalemate at the Battle of Siffin in early 657.
 Ali agreed to settle the matter with Mu'awiya by arbitration, though the talks failed to achieve a resolution.
-The decision to arbitrate fundamentally weakened Ali's political position as he was forced to negotiate with Mu'awiya on equal terms, while it drove a significant number of Ali's supporters, who became known as the Kharijites, to revolt.
-Ali's coalition steadily disintegrated and many Iraqi tribal nobles secretly defected to Mu'awiya, while Mu'awiya's ally Amr ibn al-As ousted Ali's governor from Egypt in July 658.
+The decision to arbitrate fundamentally weakened Ali's political position as he was compelled to negotiate with Mu'awiya on equal terms, while it drove a faction of Ali's forces, who later became known as the Kharijites, to revolt.
+Ali's coalition steadily disintegrated and many Iraqi tribal nobles secretly defected to Mu'awiya, while Mu'awiya's ally Amr ibn al-As conquered Egypt from Ali's governor in July 658.
 In July 660 Mu'awiya was formally recognized as caliph in Jerusalem by his Syrian tribal allies.
 Ali was assassinated by a Kharijite dissident in January 661.
 His son Hasan succeeded him but abdicated in return for compensation upon Mu'awiya's invasion of Iraq with his Syrian army in the summer.
 Mu'awiya then entered Kufa and received the allegiance of the Iraqis.